 For another, think about how often your first response to someone who’s witnessed an embarrassing moment of yours is something like “This isn’t what it looks like” or “I can explain.”
 If you never actually get to make that explanation, the moment likely feels unresolved in your mind, and some researchers believe that interrupted moments stick with us longer than those that feel completed.

 Or else there’s the fact that awkward moments often cause you to see yourself, if only briefly, from someone else’s point of view.
 Studies have shown that self-defining memories tend to stay more vivid in our minds across the lifespan: You see yourself in some brand-new way, and those moments tend to stick around.

-Even so, there may be a much simpler explanation for the neurological mechanism behind cringe attacks (in people with typical memories, that is): Your emotions dictate what your brain decides to hang on to.
+Even so, there may be a much simpler explanation for the neurological mechanism behind cringe attacks: Your emotions dictate what your brain decides to hang on to.
 The stronger the feeling, the stronger the memory.

 I knew he was only saying this to illustrate the link between memory and strong emotion.
 He’d given me a heads-up that he was about to say something purely for the sake of creating an example, and that he didn’t mean it.
 Still.
 It kind of hurt.

 “You may well remember that the rest of your life anyway, even though I said it’s not true,” he acknowledged.
 “It was unexpected,” McGaugh said, and it was highly emotional, both of which cause the brain to say to itself, Capture that moment, whatever that was.